Skip to main content

 Non-tax considerations

-As already mentioned, tax is not the only factor – there might be other reasons you need more money sooner, you will need to take into account possible future changes in your circumstances and you will have other investment-based issues to think about.
+As already mentioned, tax is not the only factor when deciding when and how to access your pension – there might be other reasons you need more money sooner.
+You will need to think about possible future changes in your circumstances and you will have other investment-based issues to think about.
 We cannot cover those on this website, but we do strongly suggest you take advice and think about the tax situation very carefully before acting.

 Further sources of help